Surf Forecasts:

 Table - best surf conditions forecast for Cobden Breakwater over the next 16 days.

 Alright folks, Rusty here.
-Let's have a look at what's on the menu for Cobden Breakwater over the next couple of weeks.
+Let’s talk about what’s on offer for the next couple of weeks at Cobden Breakwater.

 Rusty.